 Stephen is a computer scientist whose research interests include machine learning and the social implications of artificial intelligence, Hamiltonian physics, dynamical systems and programming languages.
 Steve was previously involved with the Pebble CC project and contributes to our algorithmic governance work.

-Artia brings extensive execution experience as a serial startup entrepreneur, crypto enthusiast, and venture capitalist (where he invested in Dominic's previous company).
-He joins the DFINITY team with the aim of honing its operations, PR, marketing, community communications, social media and investor relations processes.
+Artia brings extensive operating experience as a startup entrepreneur, crypto enthusiast, and venture capitalist (where he invested in Dominic's previous company).
+He joins the DFINITY team with the aim of honing its operations, PR, marketing, community communications, and investor relations processes, and earned his B.Sc from Columbia University.

 Blair joined DFINITY after 4 years as Director of Recruiting at Fastly, a leading-edge cloud platform, where he scaled the team from 30 to almost 400 team members.
 Over his 15+ years of experience in tech recruiting, he scaled engineering teams at Wikia, Wikimedia, Blekko, and Google.
 If you want to work for DFINITY, drop him a line at [email protected].